-The mostly used commands of GHDL are those to analyze and elaborate a design.
+The most commonly used commands of GHDL are those to analyze and elaborate a design.

 Analyzes/compiles one or more files, and creates an object file for each source file.
 Any argument starting with a dash is an option, the others are filenames.
 No options are allowed after a filename argument.
 GHDL analyzes each filename in the given order, and stops the analysis in case of error (remaining files are not analyzed).

-See GHDL_options, for details on the GHDL options.
+See Options, for details on the GHDL options.
 For example, to produce debugging information such as line numbers, use:

 ghdl -a -g my_design.vhdl.